Yusifx1/e621-scripts/README.md

 bash "script name" "poolid or set id/shortname or tags"

 Old selective scripts will be in old scripts folder.

+Dump link work with order.
+That's mean you can dump pool and then download with pool order.

 # TO-DO (Thanks to savageorange from e621 for help)